Benicar Side Effects

-Many patients have experienced moderate to severe side effects while taking Benicar (olmesartan), a drug used to treat hypertension.
+Many patients have experienced moderate to severe side effects while taking Benicar (olmesartan medoxomil), a drug used to treat hypertension.
 The most common side effects include dizziness and nausea, although in extreme cases patients have experienced kidney failure, gastrointestinal injuries, and even death.

-Benicar poses serious risks to pregnant women, fetuses, and newborn children, and can be fatal.
+Benicar poses serious risks to pregnant women, fetuses, and newborn children, and can be fatal, giving rise to several lawsuits.
 It should not be taken while pregnant, or given to children under the age of one.

 Common Benicar Side Effects